 - Dr. Tom Ruttan, Psychologist, Waterloo Regional Campus provides counselling services to trainees based at the Waterloo Regional Campus.

-- Mohawk Employee Assistance Program is a full-service, confidential, bilingual employee assistance program for learners and their families, offering counselling and connection with wellness resources.
+- HHS Employee Assistance Program (through Lifeworks) is a full-service, confidential, bilingual employee assistance program for learners and their families, offering counselling and connection with wellness resources.
 Toll free phone number: 1-888-521-8300

 Professionalism & Equity Supports